winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 ## Day 3 - Toboggan Trajectory

 Don't think I can say much, but it's the first one this year that uses a "map" with coordinates.
-Again par
+Parsing to an y/x-array doesn't twist my mind, so I usually go the easy route here.

 ## Day 4 - Passport Processing